youssefwaheed123/prompt-hub/README.md

 This project uses Next.js API Routes for backend functionality.
 These routes are located in the /pages/api directory and handle tasks such as data fetching and interacting with the MongoDB database.

 ### Deployment
-The project is ready for deployment on Netflify or other hosting services that support Next.js.
+The project is ready for deployment on Netlify or other hosting services that support Next.js.
 For a production build:

    ```bash
    npm run build